Audit Committee Charter

 - Review and discuss with management and the independent auditors financial information and earnings guidance provided to analysts and rating agencies.
 The Committee’s discussion in this regard may be general in nature (i.e., discussion of the types of information to be disclosed and the type of presentation to be made) and need not take place in advance of each instance in which the Corporation may provide earnings guidance.

-- The Committee shall have the direct responsibility and authority to appoint, retain, compensate, evaluate, oversee and, where appropriate, replace the independent auditors.
+- The Committee shall have the direct responsibility and authority to appoint, compensate, retain, evaluate and oversee and, where appropriate, replace the independent auditors engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation.
 The Committee shall inform the independent auditors that such firm shall report directly to the Committee.
 The Committee shall resolve disagreements between management and the independent auditor regarding financial reporting.

-- Review the independent auditors' audit plan and areas of audit focus.
+- Review the independent auditors’ audit plan and areas of audit focus, as well as their review of internal control over financial reporting.
 Review the fees and other significant compensation to be paid to the independent auditors.

-- Review and assess, at least annually, the qualifications, performance and independence of the independent auditors, including a review and evaluation of the lead partner.
+- Review and assess, at least annually, the qualifications, performance and independence of the independent auditors, including a review and evaluation of the lead partner, and report the conclusions to the full Board.
 In conducting its review and evaluation, the Committee should:

-(b) Obtain and review a report by the Corporation's independent auditor describing: (i) the auditor's internal quality-control procedures and (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the auditor or by any inquiry or investigation by governmental or professional authorities within the preceding five years, respecting one or more independent audits carried out by the auditor, and any steps taken to deal with any such issues; and
+- Obtain and review a report by the Corporation’s independent auditor describing: (a) the auditor’s internal quality-control procedures; (b) any material issues raised by the most recent internal quality-control review, or peer review, of the auditor or by any inquiry or investigation by governmental or professional authorities within the preceding five years, respecting one or more independent audits carried out by the auditor, and any steps taken to deal with any such issues; and (c) all relationships between the independent auditor and the Corporation;

-(c) Take into account the opinions of management and the Corporation's internal auditors (or personnel responsible for the internal audit function).
+- Take into account the opinions of management and the Corporation’s internal auditors (or personnel responsible for the internal audit function);

 - Review the internal audit plan and significant changes in planned activities; review significant findings resulting from audits and managements’ responsiveness to the findings.

-- Evaluate the performance and independence of the internal auditors.
+- Evaluate the performance and independence of the internal auditors, including the organizational structure of the function and the qualifications of its personnel.

 Financial Reporting Process